 That doesn't necessarily mean it's not worth buying.

-Salvage-titled vehicles can be repaired to a high standard using used parts or replicas pieces that don't affect the operation and are safe.
+While they obviously will not come with a warranty, salvage-titled vehicles can be repaired to a high standard using used parts or replicas pieces that don't affect the operation and are safe.
 It may not be factory new, but it can save thousands off the price of the vehicle.
 That's especially the case with older cars or higher-mileage examples that would significantly lower value at a car auction than a similar model with typical age and miles with similar depreciation.

 However, not every state has the same names for titles.
 Verify where the vehicle has been registered over its life.

 Has this car been in an accident, and does it have a clear title?

 Don't necessarily pass up a used car that the seller or vehicle history report indicates has been in a minor or moderate crash.
 That means it's less likely to have once been declared totaled.